cbetz421/arm-dev-board-shootout/README.md

 ## Goals

-* Demonstrate capabilities of embedded platforms in a reproducible manner:
+* Demonstrate capabilities of embedded platforms in a reproducible manner
   * CPU Performance
   * Memory Bandwidth
   * GPU